Antimony51122/Elingling_On_Time/Documentation/source/arch/event_handling.rst

 Invokers
 --------

 Instead of defining the invokers' properties separately, we firstly define a parent class of invokers ``FloatEventInvoker``.
-Dictionary once again has been utilised to enable us to inoke more than one event.
-The keys don't have to be strings but any data type, in this case, kyes are enumerations and values are float unity events.
+Dictionary once again has been utilised to enable us to invoke more than one event.
+The keys don't have to be strings but any data type, in this case, keys are enumerations and values are float unity events.

 .. code-block:: C#